Origin-Byte/nft-protocol/README.md

 #### Auction Market

+Auction market implements a Dutch auction to determine the price and allocate NFTs to bidders.
+In such an auction, the lowest price needed to sell all the NFTs will be the price which will be charged to bidders.
+However, auction owners can set a reserve price, disallowing bids on prices lower than the reserve.

 The auction market object, `AuctionMarket`, has the following data model:

 | Field           | Type                     | Description                                  |